shaimaa-hshalaby/Angular_Guide/03-Templates/README.md

       name:string = 'Shaimaa'
    ```

-3. Add **string interpolation** to the component template *app.component.html* to display the value of the property dynamically in the HTML as follows:
+3. Add **text interpolation** to the component template *app.component.html* to display the value of the property dynamically in the HTML as follows:

    ```
      <p> Hi {{name}}</p>
    ```

+4. Angular replaces *{{name}}* with the value of the corresponding component property.
+In this case, the page will display
+   > Hi Shaimaa